 In a Medicare Advantage Program, the liability is based on the difference between the present value of future claims minus the present value of future reimbursements from CMS.
-Each of these items will experience future growth under arguably differing forces.
-When the plan is insured, this effect is buried in the rates being charged by the insurer.
-To account for this expectation, we have increased the fully-insured Medicare rates to account for the expected CMS reimbursement lagging behind medical increases.
+CMS' reimbursement is based on a very competitive bid process and has resulted in recent Medicare Advantage premiums trending at low rates of increase.
+Previously, a margin has been added to Medicare Advantage rates to recognize that increases in CMS reimbursements may lag behind the trends for healthcare costs.
+In developing the post-65 rates used in this valuation a transition to removing the load completely was begun.
 This adjustment will be revisited at the time of the next valuation.